geerlingguy/beast-challenge/README.md

 ## Leader app

-The Leader app (inside `leader-app/`) runs on a central server that manages game state, provides output for a display, and provides controls to manage game state (e.g. starting/ending a round, advancing to a new round).
+The Leader app (inside `leader-app/`) runs on a central server that manages state, provides output for a display, and provides controls to manage state (e.g. starting/ending a round, advancing to a new round).

 The Leader app is a Flask app built with Python.